thedrow/mymo-test/README.rst

 ENV_VAR=VALUE
 ENV_VAR2=ANOTHER_VALUE

 There are two different .env files.
-One for development called .env and one for production called .env.prod
+One for development called .env and another one for production called .env.prod.

+This repository contains an example of such .env file called .env.example with the relevant database & message broker URIs set already for production.

 -----------------
 Running the tests